 The Smithsonian Committee, meanwhile, kept trudging along.
-Six years prior, Adams had written a report that traced the history of astronomy and compared already established observatories in Pulkowa to his desires for the U.S.132 Now, Adams continued his efforts to follow Smithson's will to the letter, standing firmly against investiture in schools and other institutions.
-Having chaired the special Smithsonian committee and proposed several reports and bills for each session, he ultimately lost his chairmanship during the 29th Congress after the Democratic victory of 1844.133 Adams remained adamant about creating an astronomy-focused research institution, and he remained highly suspicious of any of his colleagues' efforts to divert the funds.
-Still, as long as there was an observatory first, he would accept proposals for gardens, museums, and libraries.
-His frustration remained.
-He wrote in his diary in February 1846, "In this Committee, no two members, excepting Mr. Marsh, and myself, have agreed in opinion...
-I doubt if there will be more harmony in the House, for never was there a benevolent and charitable purpose more unfortunately endowed [to] the North American Congress."134 Still, popular opinion had steadily and undeniably moved toward his side.
-Whereas no "light-houses of the skies" had existed when Adams first spoke of them, the US Navy had begun construction of an observatory in Washington, DC, and more in Cincinnati and Cambridge were also underway.
-It was becoming the "national network"135 for which Adams had so fervently hoped.
+Six years prior, Adams had written a report that traced the history of astronomy and compared already established observatories in Pulkowa to his desires for the U.S. 132 Now, Adams continued his efforts to follow Smithson's will to the letter, standing firmly against investiture in schools and other institutions.
+Having chaired the special Smithsonian committee and proposed several reports and bills for each session, he ultimately lost his chairmanship during the 29th Congress after the Democratic victory of 1844.
+133 Adams remained adamant about creating an astronomy-focused research institution, and he remained highly suspicious of any of his colleagues' efforts to di-

-125 Adams, An Oration, 34.
+Adams, An Oration, 34.

-127 Adams, An Oration, 66.
+Adams, An Oration, 66.